mirjamuher/promotion_task/README.md

 ## What does it do?

 This code will take a .log file and parse out the IP addresses and URLs.
-It will then sort these first by occurance, then by name, and print the top x common ones.
+It will then sort these first by occurance, then by name, and print the top N common ones.

-The file path and the top x can be supplied from outside; for this example, the function defaults to supplied global variables.
+The file path and the top N can be supplied from outside; for this example, the function defaults to supplied global variables.

 ## How to run it